Welcome to today's edition of the Rush 24-7 podcast.

 And I told John that, and this is where he used the word uncomfortable.

-He said, That made me feel uncomfortable.
+He said, that made me feel uncomfortable.

-So Bob correctly remembers the word uncomfortable, but incorrectly remembers the uh circumstances in which he said it.
+So Bob correctly remembers the word uncomfortable, but incorrectly remembers the circumstances in which he said it.

-I mean, uh all of us feel uncomfortable about someone trying to snake us in the presence of our fiance, and uh that made him feel uncomfortable.
+I mean, all of us feel uncomfortable about someone trying to snake us in the presence of our fiancé.

 John talked about that.